OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/11-seven-segment-display.md

+// TODO: overall: fix the grammar and typos

 ## Controlling a 7-Segment Display {#arduino-kit-seven-segment-display}

 For this tutorial, we will learn how to use a seven-segment display.
-In addition, we will learn how to send data from the Omega to the ATmega through serial (uart1) to be displayed on the seven-segment.
-This way we don't have to reflash the ATmega everytime we want to display something new on the seven-segment display.
+In addition, we will learn how to send data **from** the Omega **to** the ATmega through serial that will be displayed on the seven-segment.
+This way we don't have to reflash the ATmega everytime we want to display something new on the display.

-// TODO: insert shared article about the 7seg display

 <!-- Seven Segment Display-->
 ```{r child = '../../shared/seven-segment.md'}